Şahsiyet: Reception

 Writing for Vatan, Oya Doğan criticized the length of the first episode, adding that it "was too long [...]
 85 percent of the first episode was telling who Agah Beyoğlu was".
 In her article, she mentions that the series initially followed the typical rules set out for web series but later became more like a television series.
 Sabah writer Ayşe Özyılmazel praised the production quality of the series and described it as "perhaps the best series in the history of Turkish series".
-In 2020, Şahsiyet was on the IMDb's list of the best serials of all time, ranked 22nd.
+In November 2018, Şahsiyet entered the top 40 of the IMDb's list of the top 250 TV shows of all time, and as of 2025 is on position 47 with an average rating of 9.0.